cse taggi

 Operators

-If there are insufficient operators to combine all specified patterns or pattern expressions, then the remaining patterns (or pattern expressions) are AND'ed together.
+Operators are used in POSTFIX order.
+This means that the patterns (or pattern expressions) are specified before the operators which apply to the patterns (or pattern expressions).
+This simplifies parsing of the expression, and eliminates the need for brackets.
+If insufficient operators are specified to combine all specified patterns or pattern expressions, then the remaining patterns (or pattern expressions) are AND'ed together.
 This is appropriate in many cases, and can be used to dramatically simplify the final enrolment expression (see the Examples section above).

 Year and Session